Event Planning Process

 - Miron Student Center Atrium

-*** A food waiver must be submitted to the Miron Student Center Operations & Event Management office (Miron Student Center, MSC-6) before all requests will be approved.
+*** A food waiver must be submitted to the Miron Student Center Operations and Event Management office (Miron Student Center, MSC-6) before all requests will be approved.

 Definition of Program Types

-- "Major Events" are defined as, but not limited to, events that have a total budget of over $2,000 (ex: food, entertainment, professional services, security, maintenance, etc.), include 200 or more people (including entertainment), and/or take place in the following locations: Wilkins Theatre, Downs Hall, Harwood Arena, and/or exterior University Grounds.
-These events must be fully approved by the Events Board at least one (1) month in advance of the program.
+- "Major Events" are defined as, but not limited to, events that have a total budget of over $2,000 (e.g., food, entertainment, professional services, security, maintenance, etc.), include 200 or more people (including entertainment), and/or take place in the following locations: Wilkins Theatre, Downs Hall, Harwood Arena and/or exterior University grounds.
+These events must be fully approved by the Events Board at least one (1) month in advance of the program

-- "Meetings" are defined as traditional office, departmental or club meetings, and usually take place on University facilities.
+- "Meetings" are defined as traditional office, departmental or club meetings, and usually take place in University facilities.